melismac/MNR-AIpoweredMuseumLabels/README.md

 # Esplora il Museo — Design System

-A design system for **Esplora il Museo**, a mobile-first, accessible web companion for the **Museo Nazionale del Risorgimento Italiano** (National Museum of the Italian Unification / *Risorgimento*) in Turin, Italy.
+A design system for **Esplora il Museo**, a mobile-first, accessible digital label for the **Museo Nazionale del Risorgimento Italiano** (National Museum of the Italian Unification / *Risorgimento*) in Turin, Italy.

+The digital label is an experimental case study which is part of **Melissa Macaluso's doctoral research**.
+Macaluso is a PhD student of the National PhD programme in Heritage Science by **Sapienza University of Rome** with a scolarship by the **University of Turin**.

-The product lets visitors pick one of four "profiles" — reading personas that change the narrative voice of the museum tour — and walk through the exhibit rooms (*sale*) at their own pace, via text, images, audio readings, and embedded KnightLab timelines.
+The project lets visitors pick one of four "profiles" — reading personas that change the narrative voice of the museum tour — and walk through the exhibit rooms (*sale*) at their own pace, via text, images, audio readings, and embedded KnightLab timelines.

-## The product in one paragraph
+## The prototype in one paragraph

 *Esplora il Museo* is a companion web app for the physical museum.
 On the home page, the visitor picks one of four **profiles** — *Il Piccolo Visitatore* (young visitor), *Il Curioso* (the curious), *Il Visionario* (the visionary), *L'Esperto* (the expert) — each keyed to a 19th-century painting of a Risorgimento figure.
 From there, the site unfolds room by room (Introduzione → Sala 1 → Sala 2 → Sala 3), mixing short paragraphs of commentary, photo carousels of artworks and artefacts, embedded videos, and a KnightLab timeline.
 A language switcher plus an ElevenLabs text-to-speech button make the content more accessible.